-Mine Action has been on the ground in Kurdistan for more than two decades, but with the recent influx of refugees from Syria and internally displaced people from areas in Iraq contested by the Iraqi Army/Peshmerga and Islamic State, the need for more clearing and more awareness raising has become urgent.
+Mine action has been on the ground in the Kurdish Region of Iraq for more than two decades, but with the recent influx of refugees from Syria and internally displaced people from areas in Iraq contested by the Iraqi Army/Peshmerga and Islamic State, the need for more clearing and more awareness raising has become urgent.

 MRE is a comparatively uncomplicated activity.
 It entails providing a collection of practical advice to enable people to live in or travel through former conflict areas as safely as possible, even if coming across suspicious items or straying into a minefield.
-The crux of MRE is thus not the substance as such, but rather the ability to make the beneficiaries believe in the MRE Facilitator, believe in the messages and adopt the advice given as new and safer behaviour.
+The crux of MRE is thus not the substance, but rather the ability to make the beneficiaries believe in the MRE Facilitator, adopting the advice given as new and safe behaviour.
 The four-day MRE training hence entailed a substantial amount of time spent on how to approach people and make people aware.
 Using the approach that the MRE sessions have to be Simple, Interactive and Relevant, the MRE trainees focused on how and what they present to whom in what context and how to keep people’s attention and interest during the sessions.

-Clearing all the deadly remnants of war from Kurdistan, Iraq and Syria will take decades if not centuries with the cost of such an operation being counted in millions of dollars.
+Clearing all the deadly remnants of war from the Kurdish Region of Iraq, Iraq and Syria, will take decades if not centuries with the cost of such an operation being counted in millions of dollars.
 Until the region can be declared landmine, ERW and IED free and once again be safe to live in, MRE is a necessary and efficient way to keep the populations comparatively safe in this highly contaminated region.